-Failure: "I was a big cutter and was bleeding
+Failure: "I was a big cutter and was bleeding from the arms down." |

 At only 22, Failure has the rock scars to back a claim to fame.
 Plucked off the streets and out of the depths of drug addiction five years ago by Michael McCarty, former president of EMI Publishing Canada, Failure is a self-admitted "mess."